-Most kids longed for recess—the chance to escape the classroom and run amok on the playground.
-They unleashed energy through boisterous play, slamming balls against a concrete wall.
+Most kids longed for recess, the chance to run amok on the playground.
+They unleashed energy and slammed balls against a concrete wall.

 I wasn’t that kid.